xcore/sw_gpio_examples/app_sk_gpio_com_demo/doc_quickstart/quickstart.rst

    #.
 Examine the application code.
 In xTIMEcomposer navigate to the ``src`` directory under app_sk_gpio_com_demo and double click on the main.xc file within it.
 The file will open in the central editor window.
    #.
 This code is quite a bit more complex than the GPIO Simple Demo, since more complex user input must be obtained from the UART and processed.
    #.
 Find the part of the code which is processing command input from the host console.
 Check how the Generic UART RX and TX APIs from the General Uart Component library are being applied.
-As part of this exercise, locate the documentation for this component in the xSOFTip explorer pane of xTIMEcomposer.
+As part of this exercise, locate the documentation for these components (``Generic UART Receiver`` and ``Generic UART Transmitter``) in the xSOFTip explorer pane of xTIMEcomposer and review their API documentation.

 More complex Serial Bridging Applications .........................................